Maxkie1/GestureDetection_ML_ITA/README.md

 ## Usage

-To train the model, you will need [to download the datasets](https://dhbwstg-my.sharepoint.com/:f:/g/personal/inf20111_lehre_dhbw-stuttgart_de/EkzpxgUaZn9FhQzTylc5D-8B0XFuU4BwawXWmELFV0OezA?e=uR1XDG) and place them in the `data/train` and `data/test` directories.
+To train the model, you will need [to download the traind and test datasets](https://dhbwstg-my.sharepoint.com/:f:/g/personal/inf20111_lehre_dhbw-stuttgart_de/EkzpxgUaZn9FhQzTylc5D-8B0XFuU4BwawXWmELFV0OezA?e=uR1XDG) and place them in the `data/train` and `data/test` directories.
 You can create the directories by running the following commands:

 ```
 mkdir data